“Anything is possible. You just have to be creative”

 About

 Shaquasia Coleman and Labria Strong originally began mixing juices and smoothies for their mother when she was diagnosed with colon cancer.
 As a result of chemo treatments, their mother had little appetite.
-“She would drink, but not eat.
+“She would drink but not eat.
 And we wanted to make sure she was getting her nutrients somehow,” Strong said.
-After their mother transitioned in 2018, the sisters continued juicing because of all they benefits they had learned about in researching for their mother’s needs.
+After their mother transitioned in 2018, the sisters continued juicing because of all the benefits they had learned about in researching their mother’s needs.

 Strong worked for her sister at the property management company as well, which was the origin of her real estate career.
 “We were managing million-dollar assets and making sure everything was running smoothly on the property side, so that’s helped us tremendously in business,” said Coleman.

 Their advice?
-“Being a creative, you can’t worry about anyone judging you,” said Coleman.
+“Being creative, you can’t worry about anyone judging you,” said Coleman.
 “You have to push the envelope and continue to do it until it sticks.
-And extend yourself grace.
+And extend your grace.
 Lots of grace.”

 About